Doogiemuc/populating-cache/README.md

  * When a value needs to be fetched from the backend
  * then populating-cache will call this function that you must provide.
  * @param {Array} path to the value that needs to be fetched,
- *                e.g. ["posts/ad4e-45fd", "comments"]
+ *                e.g. [{posts: 4711}, "comments"]
- * @return {Promise} value fetched from the backend
+ * @return {Promise} value that you fetched from your backend */ let fetchFunc = function(path) {
- */
-let fetchFunc = function(path) {
   // [...] call backend, make REST request, etc. return Promise.resolve(valueFetchedFromBackend)
 }

+// Configuration of your cache instance.
+See below for defaults. const cacheConfig = {
+  fetchFunc: fetchFunc,
+  ttl: 60 * 1000    // time to live for elements in the cache
+}

-// Create a new cache intance
-let cache = new PopulatingCache(fetchFunc)
+// Create a new cache intance with that config let cache = new PopulatingCache(cacheConfig)

-// PUT values into the cache and store them for later cache.put("key1", "Just any value") cache.put("key2", {foo: "bar"} ) cache.put("key3", [1,2,"three"] )
+// PUT values into the cache and store them for later cache.put("key1", "Just any value") cache.put("key2", {foo: "bar"} )
-// GET a value back from the cache: let value = await cache.get("someKey")
+// GET a value back from the cache: let value = await cache.get("key1")   // value == "Just any value"

-// store one array item
-cache.put("array[4]", "fifth item")
+// PUT an array into the cache cache.put("myArray", [1,2,3,4] )
+cache.put("myArray[5]", 5)
-let arrayItem = await get("array[4]")
+let arrayItem = await cache.get("myArray[5]")  // 5
-let fullArray = await get("array")
+let fullArray = await cache.get("myArray")     // [1,2,3,4,5]

-// Store a value with an _id in an array cache.put("posts/4711", { _id:4711, title: "Blog post title"})
+// PUT an object with an _id into the cache let aPost = { _id:4711, title: "Blog post title"}
-// If the passed value does not have an _id property,
-// then populating-cache will automatically add the _id from the path,
-// so that you can always receive the value back under that same path: let post = await cache.get("posts/4711")

-// get(path) will automatically call fetchFunc(path) if there is
-// no value or an expired value under that path.
-// Therefore get() is an asynchrounous function.
-It returns a Promise.
-// When a value is fetched from the backend,
-// then it is automatically cached for future get calls. let valueFromBackend = await cache.get("key2")
+cache.put("posts/4711", aPost)
+let cachedPost = await cache.get("posts/4711")  // cachedPost == aPost
 ```

+## Fetch a value from the backend

+When you try to `get` a value that is either not yet in the cache or already expired, then it is fetched from the backend.
+Populating-cache will
+ 1. call your `fetchFunc(path)` to receive the current value from the backend
+ 2. `put` the returned value into the cache
+ 3. update its TTL
+ 4. then `get(path)` returns the value as returned by your `fetchFunc()`

 ## Populating cache is a tree structure